Home Compare MBG.DE vs RNO.PA

 Mercedes-Benz Group vs Renault: Which Stock Looks Stronger in 2026?

 Mercedes-Benz holds the cleaner structural position, with the lead spread across stability and profitability.
-Renault still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Renault does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The clearest separation starts in stability, but profitability adds another real layer to the result.
-Mercedes-Benz Group AG leads by 12 points on the overall comparison score.
+The overall score gap is 15 points in favour of Mercedes-Benz Group AG.

 INDUSTRY COMPARISON